 Thin, complex lattices prove to be difficult to machine effectively.
 Metal 3D printers are the ideal solution for complex brackets and fixtures that require high strength and stiffness.
 Lightweight brackets with intricate contours are often inexpensive to produce with a lower risk of failure using metal additive manufacturing.

 Most major advancements in manufacturing have been centered on improving the techniques and cost effectiveness of mass production.
-However, due to the steep price of tooling, traditional methods have a high cost per part at low volumes.
+However, due to the steep price of tooling, traditional methods such as metal casting have a high cost per part at low volumes.
 This is where metal additive manufacturing can take over.
-Metal 3D printers make parts without the need for tooling, making the cost per part lower for low-volume production jobs.
+Metal printers make parts without the need for tooling, making the cost per part lower for low-volume production jobs.